Café Besalu | Credit: JiaYing Grygiel

 Everything’s made right in front of you, on a big center island in the cheerful blue and white bakery.
 Kids can watch from a front-row seat; just pull up a stool.
 We lucked out on timing and tasted a chocolate chip cookie right out of the oven.
 Gooey, melty, perfect.

 Also try: Everything at Nuflours (518 15th Ave.
 E., Seattle) is gluten-free, and products with eggs and dairy are clearly labeled.
-Nuflours puts brownies ($3.50), tiramisu ($4.90) and chocolate éclairs ($3.75) back on the table for people avoiding gluten.
-Their next big thing?
-A gluten-free cake donut is in the works.
+Nuflours puts brownies ($3.75), tiramisu ($5.95) and chocolate éclairs ($4.50) back on the table for people avoiding gluten.
+Their next big thing is now available!
+They now offer gluten-free cake donuts in three flavors: chocolate-chocolate, pumpkin cinnamon with pecans, and vanilla with lemon glaze and sprinkles ($3.75 each).
+Also check out their fabulous array of holiday products, including vegan gingerbread houses and fully-wrapped chocolate mint sandwich cookies (stocking stuffers, anyone?).

 Pair it with: Just a short walk down 19th Avenue is Miller Community Center (330 19th Ave.
 E.), a hub of the neighborhood.
-Check out a free and well-stocked toddler gym on Tuesday and Thursday mornings, through June 15 (check back for continuing schedule).
+Check out a free and well-stocked toddler gym on Tuesday and Thursday mornings (check back for continuing schedule).
+They also have a toddler playroom open weekdays during the community center's open hours.
 When the sunshine really gets going, the kids will love the spray park and playground right outside.

 Despi Delite Bakery: Filipino bakery in Beacon Hill